teochewthunder/easter-egg-generator/README.md

 - Bands: Rectangular divs.
 - Polka Dots: Divs with rounded corners.
 - Stars: Spans with different border widths combined.
-- Rainbow: Thick ellipses within a div with *overflow* set to *hidden*
+- Rainbow: Thick ellipses within a div with `overflow` property set to `hidden`.

 Range inputs on the left control the CSS properties of the shapes whch are superimposed on the "egg".
 Properties that can be changed include:
 - Color